Octozek/WeatherWhiz/README.md

 ## Credits

-- This Weather Dashboard project is created and maintained by [Ezekiel Owens].
+- This Weather Dashboard project is created and maintained by [Ezekiel Owens](https://github.com/Octozek).

 - Weather data is powered by the [OpenWeatherMap API](https://openweathermap.org/api), ensuring reliable and accurate weather information.
 The OpenWeatherMap API offers a comprehensive set of weather data, including current weather, forecasts, and historical data, making it a valuable resource for weather-related applications.